Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 ### Microsoft Bing Search and Family Refresh Token

 One of the cached tokens by using an authenticated Edge Profile needs to pay special attention.
 The token issued to “Microsoft Bing Search for Microsoft Edge” (2d7f3606-b07d-41d1-b9d2-0d0c9296a6e8) is one of the clients in the “Family of Client IDs Support”.
 Secureworks has done an amazing research work on this topic and published a [detailed documentation](https://github.com/secureworks/family-of-client-ids-research).
-Thanks to Nestori Syynimaa for discussing this interesting topic.
+Thanks to Nestori Syynimaa for discussing this interesting topic with me.

 In summary, some [Microsoft client applications are compatible with each other](https://github.com/secureworks/family-of-client-ids-research#which-client-applications-are-compatible-with-each-other) which means refresh token can be redeemed for token as any other client in the family.
 This allows to take benefit from their scope.